 - provision for buyer to nominate the purchase to someone else

 - inclusion of any unregistered rights over adjacent land

-However, the land owner wants to tie up his land for the shortest possible time.
-He also wants a payment for the option which reflects the fact that his hands are tied for that time.
+However, the land owner wants to tie up their land for the shortest possible time.
+They also want a payment for the option that reflects the fact that their hands are tied for that time.
 So it is easier for the option holder to negotiate an option for one year than for five years.

-One way round this dilemma is to provide a "second bite at the cherry", through an extended option.
+One way round this dilemma is to provide a second bite at the cherry, through an extended option.
 How this works is that the original agreement provides for the extension of the last exercise date, but usually, only against a substantial additional payment.
-The land owner has a good profit for the extra time, and the option holder has the choice (no compulsion of course) of whether to abandon the option and take his loss, or pay the extra because he is pretty sure that an extra period will see him home and dry.
+The land owner has a good profit for the extra time, and the option holder has the choice (no compulsion of course) of whether to abandon the option and take their loss, or pay the extra because they are pretty sure that an extra period will see them home and dry.

-Provision for a time extension is useful when it is likely that the option holder will be better able to assess the chances of achieving what he wants at some later date.
-He may be able to negotiate a low price for an option for one year, enabling him to make investigations and test the water, with a higher price for say a further two years, when he is reasonably confident of success.
+Provision for a time extension is useful when it is likely that the option holder will be better able to assess the chances of achieving what they want at some later date.
+They may be able to negotiate a low price for an option for one year, enabling them to make investigations and test the water, with a higher price for say a further two years, when they are reasonably confident of success.

 Another common problem is that neither side knows what the land will really be worth on the last date for exercise of the option.
 Planning issues are rarely cut and dried.
-It is likely that some compromise will be needed by the option holder from his preferred scheme.
-He may have to build less, or change the scheme, or improve nearby roads.
-The land owner wants full value, but the option holder does not want to commit to a scheme he may never see.
+It is likely that some compromise will be needed by the option holder from their preferred scheme.
+They may have to build less, or change the scheme, or improve nearby roads.
+The land owner wants full value, but the option holder does not want to commit to a scheme they may never see.
 There are two possible solutions.

 In a clear case, it may be possible to devise an exercise price at various levels depending on the outcome.
 In that way the option holder pays roughly the same proportion of the end value whatever the outcome.
 This can be covered in the agreements by specifying a base price and one or more additional prices, depending on the outcome.